 How to get into geriatrics training?

-If you wish to pursue geriatric medicine as a specialty, and you meet the qualifications for Internal Medicine Training (IMT), you can apply for it.
-As this specialty is defined as acute, you would only need to complete three years of IMT.
+If you wish to pursue geriatric medicine as a speciality, and you meet the qualifications for Internal Medicine Training (IMT), you can apply for it.
+As this speciality is defined as acute, you would only need to complete three years of IMT.
 Upon completion of IMT, you would then apply for a specialty training post in geriatrics.

 Alternatively, if you have already completed MRCP and wish to apply directly into specialty training, you may do so as long as your core competencies are signed off.